mailtopk/QuizApi/README.md

 This is a RESTful web service to build Quiz/Flashcard .

 It has three part
-   1. Topic - Topic/Chapers are root objects.
+   1. Topic - Topic/Chapters are root objects.
-   2. Question - Questions fall into one bucket of topic
+   2. Question - These are the child objects of topic.
    3. Answers - Answers to the questions.

+Example : -
+>Topic - *Math.*
+>Question - *What is 2 + 4.*
+>Answer - *6.*

 *Note*: This project is initial prototype